 Ackermann or the Ackermann effect is a property of a car's suspension that causes the car's toe angle to change as the wheels are turned to each side.

-In most RC cars, the Ackermann angle is positive which means the inside wheel in the turn has less toe-in (or more toe out) than than the outer wheel when they are turned.
+In most RC cars, the Ackermann angle is positive which means the inside wheel in the turn has a larger steering angle than the outer wheel when they are turned.
+Drivers sometimes use zero Ackermann, which keeps the wheels parallel through all steering angles, but this is rare, usually used only in drift racing.

 Your car's Ackermann can be adjusted by moving the inside or outside of the steering link either forward or back.